ranfysvalle02/bvr-py/README.md

 You can choose whether to use FAISS by setting the `use_faiss` parameter during initialization.
 If `use_faiss` is set to `True`, FAISS will be used for clustering.
 If it's set to `False`, scikit-learn's implementations of the clustering algorithms will be used instead.

-## Lost in the Middle
+## "Lost in the Middle" (sortof)

-- **Context Preservation**: While the tool can identify and extract the most representative chunks of text, it might not always preserve the overall narrative or context
+- **Context Preservation**: While the tool can identify and extract the most representative chunks of text, it might not always preserve the overall narrative or context depending on the length and other factors.

 ## How It Works